-Semester -II Seminar-I
+Seminar-I

-MMD205 Seminar-I PCC 0-0-4 2 Credits
+MDE26 Seminar-I PCC 0-4-0 2 Credits

-Continuous Assessment Practi cal/Oral Total

-(50 Marks) (50 l Marks) (100 Marks)
+Internal Assessment: 50 Marks External Exam: 50 Marks

 Pre-Requisites: Nil

 Course Outcomes: At the end of the course the student will be able to:

 CO1 Identify and compare technical and practical issues related to the area of course specialization.
 CO2 Outline annotated bibliography of research demonstrating scholarly skills.
 CO3 Prepare a well-organized report employing elements of technical writing and critical thinking.
 CO4 Demonstrate the ability to describe, interpret and analyze technical issues and develop competence in presenting.